-Always drain the tank into an acceptable sewer inlet or dump station.
-Whenever possible, drain both the holding tanks prior to traveling.
+Always drain the tank the holding tanks into an acceptable sewer inlet or dump station.
+Whenever possible, drain both before traveling.
 The carrying capacity of your vehicle will be reduced if water is left in the black or gray tanks.
-The holding tanks should only be drained when they are at least 3⁄4 full.
+The holding tanks should only be drained when they are at least /4 full.
 Doing this will provide a sufficient volume of water to allow the complete flushing of waste materials in the drain lines and hose.
-If the tanks are not 3⁄4 full, add enough water to allow for sufficient flushing.
+If the tanks are not /4 full, add enough water to allow for sufficient flushing.